Understanding the Kaltura Application Framework (KAF)

 );

-The following explains the parameters expected by the generateSession method:
+The following explains the parameters expected by the 'generateSession' method:

-Admin Secret - The admin secret of the Kaltura account, found in the KMC under Settings > Integration settings.
+• Admin Secret - The admin secret of the Kaltura account, found in the KMC under Settings > Integration settings.

-User ID - The unique ID of the user that is being presented with the KAF module.
+• User ID - The unique ID of the user for whom the KAF component will be displayed.

-Partner Id - The Kaltura account ID, found in the KMC under Settings > Integration settings.
+• Partner ID - The Kaltura account ID, found in the KMC under Settings > Integration settings.

 // prepare privileges